S. Samar Hasnain: Career

+Research

 He has been engaged with the SESAME synchrotron project in Jordan, launched under the umbrella of UNESCO, since its inception in 2004 and has been the UK Government’s representative on its council since its foundation.
 He has been chair of its Programme Review committee since 2018.

 His main research interest is in structure-function studies of proteins and their complexes that are involved in biological electron transfer, nitrogen cycles and neurodegenerative diseases and in structure-based drug discovery targeted towards neurodegenerative diseases and malaria.

 Hasnain has pioneered an approach to defining the structures of metalloproteins that combines not only X-ray crystallography and solution X-ray scattering, now used widely in the structural biology community, but also X-ray absorption fine structure (XAFS) and optical spectroscopies.
 More recently, he has used cryo-electron microscopy (cryo-EM), applied to a number of membrane proteins.
 The integration of spectroscopic methods with crystallography and the use of XFEL radiation for providing damage-free structures for redox proteins.

-In 2019, Hasnain and Prof. Richard Catlow co-authored an article giving personal accounts of how their work in the fields of structural molecular biology, materials and catalytic science developed and evolved using synchrotron techniques.
+In 2019, Hasnain and Richard Catlow co-authored an article giving personal accounts of how their work in the fields of structural molecular biology, materials and catalytic science developed and evolved using synchrotron techniques.